AbdullahKeteldijk/wdps/README.md

 - To run the solution, pull the source code and locate the run_final.sh file
 - Run this bash script, and it will walk through the different programs and functions.
+- It will finish and an output of the F1 score will be displayed